jreisinger/docs/notes/k8s/sec.md

 ## Tooling and good practices

-Depending on where you run you clusters, you migh use:
+Depending on where you run you clusters, you might use:

 * Keycloak - open source IAM with support for existing LDAP servers
 * Dex - defers authentication to other identity providers, like LDAP, SAML, GitHub, Google, AD